bkil/gemiweb0/doc/js-choices.md

 ### Date

 * Verdict: partial
-* Restriction: only getting the current time and converting it to a number is supported
+* Restriction: only getting the current time as a Unix epoch and converting it to a number is supported.
+Ensure storage on enough bits.
-* Implementation complexity: high
+* Implementation complexity: high if unrestricted
 * Incidence rate: low
 * Workaround: library